ElementalCognition/glucose/readme.md

 The Full-LM finetunes the pretrained [GPT-2](https://openai.com/blog/better-language-models/) model (under the Modified MIT License).

-The evaluation results for each of the GLUCOSE models can be found below.
-For details on the evaluation please refer to the paper.
+The evaluation results for each of the GLUCOSE models, as presented in the paper, can be found below.
+For details on the evaluation and metrics please refer to the paper.

+## Human Evaluation
 Human scores were on a scale from 0-3 where a rating of 0 = Incorrect, 1 = Mostly incorrect, 2 = Mostly correct, 3 = Correct.
-Workers rated the output of the modesl on each dimension as well as the output of other workers on the Mturk task.

 |Model |Level | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 | D10|
 |:-------|:---|:---:|:---:|:---:|:----:|:----:|:----:|:---:|:---:|:---:|:---:|